timsj12/Tennis_Match_Predictions/README.md

           pip install seaborn
           pip install boto3

-- Start airflow instance with `airflow standalone` and navigate to the airflow web server
+- Start airflow instance with `airflow standalone` command and navigate to the airflow web server
 - Select `batch_ingest_dag` from the dag list.
 Trigger the dag manually to run it.
 - Inspect S3 buckets and verify expected data is present once dag successfully runs.